calyxir/calyx/docs/running-calyx/fud2.md

 operations generate chunks of [Ninja][] code.
 So to implement an operation, you write a Rust function with this signature:

-    fn build(emitter: &mut Emitter, input: &str, output: &str) -> EmitResult
+    fn build(emitter: &mut Emitter, input: &str, output: &str)

-Here, `emitter` is a utility object that has a bunch of useful functions for printing out lines of Ninja code.
+Here, `emitter` is a wrapper around an output stream with a bunch of utility functions for printing out lines of Ninja code.
 `input` and `output` are filenames.
 So your job in this function is to print (at least) a Ninja `build` command that produces `output` as a target and uses `input` as a dependency.
 For example, the Calyx-to-Verilog compiler operation might emit this chunk of Ninja code: